oVirt/ovirt-site/source/feature/open-vswitch.html.md

 ### Create OVS unit tests

+Change setup and remove functions so they are easily testable (move changes gathering to separate function)

 ### Add OVS testing to networkTests.py

 ### If OVS is enabled, start openvswitch service on vdsmd startup